The Quick Gun: Plot

-Gunfighter Clint Cooper (Audie Murphy) returns to his hometown of Shelby, Montana after two years.
+In 1873, gunfighter Clint Cooper (Murphy) returns to his hometown of Shelby, Montana, after two years.
 He left Shelby in disgrace after killing the town's two hot-tempered but inexperienced young men in self-defense.
 The father of the young men, Tom Morrison (Walter Sande) feels that Cooper murdered them.
 Cooper plans to settle down in Shelby to claim his recently deceased father's ranch and marry his old girlfriend, Helen (Merry Anders), the town's schoolteacher.

-On the way to Shelby he runs into his old gang, led by Spangler (Ted de Corsia), who plan on not only robbing the town but burning it to the ground and having their way with its womenfolk.
+On the way to Shelby, he runs into his old gang, led by Spangler (de Corsia), who plan on not only robbing the town, but also burning it to the ground and having their way with its womenfolk.
 Spangler believes his former friend Clint is himself intending to rob Shelby's bank full of money from large cattle sales.
-Spangler seeks Clint to join his band of 15 men with the motivation of revenging himself on the town that exiled him or else he won't leave alive.
+Spangler seeks Clint to join his band of 15 men with the motivation of revenging himself on the town that exiled him or else he will not leave alive.
 Clint breaks free, killing two of his pursuers.

 Clint arrives in Shelby to find all of the town's young men have left on a cattle drive.
-He tries to warn the town of the impending robbery, but everyone except the sheriff, an old friend of his called Scotty (James Best), and old coot Dan Evans (Frank Ferguson) still hates Clint and wants him to leave.
+He tries to warn the town of the impending robbery, but everyone except the sheriff, an old friend of his called Scotty (James Best), and old coot Dan Evans (Frank Ferguson), still hate Clint and want him to leave.
 Despite this welcome, Clint eventually agrees to help Scotty defend the town against the gang, though Clint discovers that Helen will marry Scotty in a week's time.
-Meanwhile, Tom and his nephew Rick (Rex Holman) scheme to kill Clint by making it look like self-defense.
+Meanwhile, Tom Morrison and his nephew Rick (Rex Holman) scheme to kill Clint by making it look like self-defense.